Foundations Series / Vol 01 Est. 2025

 Guideline: Err on the side of respecting deletion/privacy for vulnerable people.

 Ideal: Get explicit consent from everyone.
-In practice, this is often impossible:
+In practice, this is often impossible: - Platforms shut down quickly (no time to contact thousands of users) - Users are pseudonymous (can't find them) - Users are dead

 Question 3: Harm Assessment